Skin Abscess: Causes, Diagnosis, Treatments, And Prevention

 - The puss is then gently squeezed out and is cleaned with a cotton swab.

 - After the treatment, mupirocin ointment is applied to the area.

 The patients are observed for 2 days and if the therapy is effective but pus forms again, the therapy is repeated.
-If the therapy is ineffective, the patients undergo B-scan ultrasonography and are prescribed antibiotics (5 6).
+If the therapy is ineffective, the patients undergo B-scan ultrasonographyi XA simple, non-invasive tool used to diagnose the formation of abscesses and determine the stage of infection. and are prescribed antibiotics (5 6).